What is a Long Data Type in VBA?

 Finding the last used row of the worksheet is the most important of the coding.
 In order to find the last used row of the worksheet requires variable to be declared.
 While declaring the variable and assigning a data type requires some common sense.

-Now I know last used row number is 25000, for this, we don’t need “LONG” data type because “INTEGER” data type can give me the last row.
+Now I know the last used row number is 25000.
+For this, we don’t need the “LONG” data type because the “INTEGER” data type can give me the last row.

 Look at the below code for your information.

 Sub Long_Example1() Dim k As Integer k = Cells(Rows.Count, 1).End(xlUp).Row MsgBox k End Sub

 If I run this code, I will get the last used row number of the worksheet I am working on at the moment.

 As a coder, it is important to know the size of the data you will have in the future.
 Because at the moment, data may be ending at 25000th row, but if the data increases beyond the “Integer” limit, i.e., 32767, it causes an overflow error.

 For example, I will increase the data to 32768th rows.

 Now, if I run the same code again, I will not get the value.
 Rather, I will get the error as below.

 Remember, I have increased the limit by just 1 beyond the limit of the “Integer” value, so I got an Overflow error.